Groschenroman/web-kurs/README.md

 ### General advice

-Check your device settings.
+Check your device and (social) account settings.
 Don't use apps if the service is available in browser.
-(Use Firefox)
 Close apps after usage completely.
 Don't trust link _texts_.
 Don't trust emails that you didn't expect.
 At least _don't click_ on links!